Everything you need to know to create an interactive augmented reality experience.

 To add the texture to the scene, you'll need an object and material to apply it to:

-To apply the texture, select foreground_mat.
-In the Inspector panel:
+To apply the camera texture, select foreground_mat.
+In the Inspector:

-At the moment, the glasses are hidden by the rectangle and camera texture.
-We'll use layers to change this.
+This will show the user in the scene again.
+However, the glasses are hidden by the rectangle and camera texture:

 At the moment, the glasses are hidden.
 To change this, we need to use layers so the objects render in the right order.

-In the Layers tab, create a new layer.
-It'll be called Layer1 by default - rename it glasses_layer.
+In the Layers Panel, create a new layer.
+It will be called layer1 by default - rename it foreground_layer.
+To help you keep track, rename the other layer glasses_layer.

-In the Scene tab, assign the face tracker, face mesh, the glasses_25D 3D object and its child object to glasses_layer.
+In the Scene Panel, assign the face tracker, canvas and rectangle to foreground_layer.

 Right-click in the Patch Editor.
 Select a Gradient patch and a Gradient Step patch from the menu.